hartwigmedical/actin/algo/README.md

 HAS_HISTORY_OF_MYOCARDIAL_INFARCT | Prior other conditions > any configured doid should be equal or be a child of DOID 5844 HAS_HISTORY_OF_PNEUMONITIS | Prior other conditions > any configured DOID should be equal or be a child of DOID 552 ; Toxicity > Name like %pneumonia% or %pneumonitis% with grade => 2 (following Toxicity specific logic as described later)
-HAS_HISTORY_OF_STROKE | Prior other conditions > any configured doid should be equal or be a child of DOID 6713 HAS_HISTORY_OF_TIA | Prior other conditions > any configured doid should be equal or be a child of DOID 224 HAS_HISTORY_OF_VASCULAR_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 178 HAS_SEVERE_CONCOMITANT_CONDITION | Won't be evaluated HAS_HAD_ORGAN_TRANSPLANT | Prior other conditions > categories contains "Organ transplant"
+HAS_HISTORY_OF_STROKE | Prior other conditions > any configured doid should be equal or be a child of DOID 6713 HAS_HISTORY_OF_VASCULAR_DISEASE | Prior other conditions > any configured doid should be equal or be a child of DOID 178 HAS_SEVERE_CONCOMITANT_CONDITION | Won't be evaluated HAS_HAD_ORGAN_TRANSPLANT | Prior other conditions > categories contains "Organ transplant"